Multi-tenancy

 Velocity API

-• check the tenant membership (user object against tenant object)
+checking client membership (user object against client object)

-• determine the attributes of an object (tenant, organization, organizational unit, role, group)
+the determination of attributes of an object (client, organization, organizational unit, role, group)

 ## Check for tenant match (user - record)